sabifo4/BayesianInference_practicals/practical_sessions/day1/00_R/README.md

   <img width="800" height="400" src="../../../figs/figs_R_MCMC/fig2.png">
 </p>

-What would you say about these chains?
+>**QUESTION**: What would you say about these chains?
 Have they converged?
 As an additional exercise, you can change the starting parameter values, run an MCMC with the new settings, and then check for chain convergence.
 Does something change with your new settings?

-# PART 3: Efficiency of the MCMC chain

-## Introduction
+### Autocorrelation Function (ACF) plots

-Remember that values sampled in an MCMC are autocorrelated because the proposed state for the next iteration is either the current state (i.e., the new proposed state during the current iteration is rejected, and thus the current state is kept for the next iteration) or a modification of it (i.e., the new proposed state, based on a distribution that uses the current state, is accepted to be used in the next iteration).
+Remember that values sampled in an MCMC are autocorrelated because the proposed state for the next iteration is either the current state
+(i.e., the new proposed state during the current iteration is rejected, and thus the current state is kept for the next iteration) or a modification of such (i.e., the new state, which is proposed based on a distribution that uses the current state, is accepted to be used in the next iteration).

 In addition, the efficiency of an MCMC chain is closely related to the autocorrelation.
-Intuitively, if the autocorrelation is high, the chain will be inefficient, i.e., we will need to run the chain for a long time to obtain a good approximation to the posterior distribution.
+Intuitively, if the autocorrelation is high, the chain will be inefficient, i.e., we will need to run the chain for a long time to obtain a good approximation of the posterior distribution.

 The efficiency of a chain is defined as:
 > $eff=1/(1+2(r1+r2+r3+...))$

 where $r_{i}$ is the correlation for lag $i$.

-We are going to go through different examples with which we can evalute chain efficiency.
+We are going to go through different examples with which we can evaluate chain efficiency.

-## Autocorrelation Function (ACF) plots
 First, we will run a very long chain and plot the corresponding autocorrelation function (ACF) for each parameter:

 ```r
 # Run n=1e6 iterations